 The .NET client library logs requests, responses, and summary messages made to

 the Google Ads API.
-The logs may be written to a default logger in the .NET
+The logs can be written to a custom

 TraceListener